JovidYnwa/HamSafar-django/README.md

 # Project Title

-HamSafar is a free platform where everyone can find a companience for a trip.
+HamSafar is a free platform where everyone can find a companion for a trip.

 # HamSafar